 How to introduce your eCommerce website on social media the right way!

-Services such as free shipping and special buying options available in online stores keep us all the more excited about the new digital buying experience.
+Services such as free shipping and unique buying options available in online stores keep us more excited about the new digital buying experience.

 E-commerce is now a force to reckon with.
 Therefore, as a start-up eCommerce business, your task is to market it the right way.
 And what better way is there to market an online store using social media marketing?

 News spreads like wildfire on social networking sites such as Facebook, Twitter, Tumblr, Pinterest, Reddit, and the likes.
-Whoever is serious about getting the word out should delve deep into how these social platforms work and how to get your message across to a large audience smartly.
+So whoever is serious about getting the word out should delve deep into how these social platforms work and how to get your message across to a large audience smartly.

 Through social media marketing, a business uses a readily available market of buyers and targets them based on their buying preferences.
-On social media platforms, a large stock of social profiles makes for an intimidating marketplace where you can best market your products and services.
+Unfortunately, a large stock of social profiles makes for an intimidating marketplace where you can best market your products and services on social media platforms.